 10. Tulsi mitigates depression and anxiety

-Scientific studies have demonstrated the antidepressant potential of ursolic acid as a possible agent for the treatment of depression, as well as the anxiolytic-like effects of orally administered ursolic acid, which makes it a novel treatment for anxiety-related disorders.
+Scientific studies have demonstrated the antidepressant potential of ursolic acid as a possible agent for the treatment of depression and the anxiolytic-like effects of orally administered ursolic acid, which makes it a novel treatment for anxiety-related disorders.

 Ursolic acid in tulsi can elevate mood, relieve depression, help with processing grief and fear, and even reduce Parkinson’s disease symptoms.